-So what does it mean when you meet an educated adult who does not understand Special Relativity?
+So what can one conclude about an educated adult who does not understand Special Relativity?
 Does it suggest an upper bound (albeit perhaps very high) on a combination of their cognitive ability and intellectual curiosity?
 I mention curiosity (perhaps better to say interest in first principles or deep knowledge) because of course some (how many?) people of high ability will simply not be interested in the topic.
 However, as ability level increases the amount of effort necessary to learn and retain the information decreases.
 So someone with very off-scale ability would have to be quite incurious not to absorb and retain some basic understanding of relativity, if only from school days.

 Years ago I was discussing a particle accelerator facility with a distinguished (internationally renowned) engineering professor.
 I mentioned that the particles in the beam would reach a certain fraction of the speed of light.
 He asked me why they could not reach or surpass the speed of light.
 It became obvious that he had essentially zero understanding of Special Relativity, and I was shocked.

 We could go a bit further.
 General Relativity (also an invention of Einstein) describes the dynamics of spacetime (sound interesting?), and is connected to topics in popular culture such as black holes, time travel, wormholes, galactic empires, etc. General Relativity is far more complex than Special Relativity, but can be introduced to someone who has a good grasp of multivariable calculus.
 For example, Dirac's lecture notes on the subject provide a pedagogical introduction in only 62 pages.
 Yet what fraction of adults have even a modest grasp of this topic?
 Perhaps one in ten or a hundred thousand at best.